Partula (gastropod): Decline

 The partulids of the island of Tahiti act as an example of the possible deleterious effects of attempted biological control.
 After an infestation of the introduced giant African land snails (Achatina spp.), the carnivorous Florida rosy wolfsnail (Euglandina rosea) was introduced into Tahiti in an attempt to combat the African species.

-The wolfsnail chose instead to hunt and eat members of the nearly 76 species of Partula that were endemic to Tahiti and the nearby islands, devouring all but 12 species in a decade.
-Several scientists recognized what was going on, and were able to save 12 species prior to their becoming extinct.
+Instead, the rosy wolfsnail hunted the nearly 76 species of Partula that were endemic to Tahiti and the nearby islands, causing all but 12 species to go extinct within a decade.
+Scientists were able to save 12 of these species prior to their becoming extinct.

 Today, the Zoological Society of London runs the Partula Programme Consortium which maintains a captive-breeding programme in the United Kingdom, France, and the United States.

-The 2008 IUCN Red List of Threatened Species contains 15 critically endangered, 11 extinct in the wild, and 48 extinct Partula species.
-The IUCN Red List of Threatened Species version 2009.2 contains 13 critically endangered, 11 extinct in the wild and 51 extinct Partula species.
-The IUCN Red List of Threatened Species version 2015-4 contains 83 Partula species.
+As of the 2024 update released on June 27, the IUCN Red List of Threatened Species contains 73 Partula species.
+Of these, 32 are listed as extinct, 10 are extinct in the wild, 17 are critically endangered, 8 are endangered, 2 are vulnerable, and only 4 species are least concern.

+Individuals are being reintroduced to Tahiti from captive breeding programmes since 2014.
+In April 2023, over 5,000 individual snails from zoos in the United States and the United Kingdom were released on Tahiti and Mo'orea.